abidibo/react-cam-roi/README.md

 - Autosizing of the editor: the canvas resizes to the size of the image, but it's also responsive, so if the container width is smaller, then the canvas is resized accordingly keeping the aspect ratio.
 - Draw polylines, polygons and rectangles, change dimensions and rotate them.
-- Support for dynamic metadata information attached to each shape.
+- Support for dynamic metadata information attached to each shape and the whole image.
 - Import and export shapes and metadata in json format.
 - Highly customizable: shape colors, custom components and css classes.